UniversalDevicesInc/pgc-nodejs-interface/README.md

 which you then pass to addNode.
 This is an async function which allows you to "await" the result and verify if the addNode was successful.

+getConfig(), Returns a copy of the last config received.

 getNodes(), gives you your list of nodes.
 This is not just an array of nodes returned by Polyglot.
 This is a list of nodes with your classes applied to them.